Abandoned & Little-Known Airfields:

 and listed the services available as flight instruction & plane rental.

-in addition to two long rows of T-hangars on the northeast side of the airport.
+in addition to 2 long rows of T-hangars on the northeast side of the airport.

 A 1998 photo (Copyright Jason McMahon, used with permission, via Jason Evart)